-Each planning entity class has 1 or more planning variables.
-It usually also has 1 or more defining properties.
+Each planning entity class has one or more planning variables.
+It should also have one or more defining properties.
 For example in n queens, a Queen is defined by its Column and has a planning variable Row.
 This means that a Queen's column never changes during solving, while its row does change.